 The MyMagic+ system completed its rollout a couple of years ago, with FastPass+ and MagicBands now being available to all guests, and the My Disney Experience app now fully functional, even for guests staying at off-site hotels when visiting Walt Disney World.
 Tweaks to My Disney Experience and other components of the system have continued throughout Late 2016 (this post was last updated October 21, 2016).
 This FAQ has been updated several times since then to cover all of the updates to MyMagic+.

 With that said, we anticipate further tweaks to MyMagic+ even though it is now fully rolled out, as adjustments are made based on full scale use of the system.
 As information changes, we’ll revise and supplement this page.
-Please note that this post has been revised heavily since MyMagic+ initially began testing, and many comments in response to this post are now likely outdated (as they referred to what was occurring to the test).
+Please note that this post has been revised heavily since MyMagic+ initially began testing.

 1. What is MyMagic+?

 Beyond the general description above, to the forward-facing public, MyMagic+ is a planning and enhancement tool consisting of the My Disney Experience smartphone app, FastPass+, and the MagicBand bracelet, all of which are proprietary Disney technology.